exoad/f_off/README.md

 3. Head over to `Console` tab
 4. Search for `[F_Off]` and there should be some text looking like the following:
 ![Load Image](repo/image.png)

+## Privacy

+Look at [`./scripts/app.js`](./scripts/app.js).
+Nothing is being collected, the extension just access the API JSON file to lookup which DOM elements should be removed (ie considered "blocked messages")